ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 ### Hang out in the lab

 OCF staff members usually like to socialize in the lab.
 We’re a friendly bunch, so feel free to talk to us!
-You can also come into the lab after-hours-- just say you’re interested in joining staff and we’ll let you in.
+You can also come into the lab after-hours— just say you’re interested in joining staff and we’ll let you in.

 ## FAQ